icerpc/icerpc-docs/pages/slice/encoding/encoding-only-constructs.md

 at position P is set in the bit sequence, the element at position P has a value; when the bit is unset, the element at position P has no value.

-When we use a bit sequences to encode a struct, we ignore fields with a non-optional types.
+When we use a bit sequences to encode a struct, we ignore fields with non-optional types.
 For example:

 ```slice
 compact struct Contact {